Gold Coins

 Introduced in 1979, the Canadian Gold Maple Leaf was the second modern gold bullion coin to enter the market, following the Krugerrand.
 They are struck by the Royal Canadian Mint with an exceptional .9999 purity.

-Its reverse displays Canada’s national emblem, the maple leaf, with remarkable detail that highlights its natural veins and textures.
+The reverse of the Gold Canadian Maple Leaf displays the country's national emblem, the maple leaf, with remarkable detail that highlights its natural veins and textures.
 The obverse featured the portrait of Queen Elizabeth II, leader of the British Commonwealth Community, updated periodically with each new effigy used on Canadian currency.

 After Her Majesty’s passing in 2022, the Maple Leaf received a new obverse design depicting the effigy of King Charles III, the rising leader.
 In fact, the 2025 Canadian Gold Maple Leaf is only the second mintage featuring the likeness of the new Monarch.